MLAI-Yonsei/Text-Manipulation/README.md

 ## Data preperation
 ### 1) Augmentation
 Use the `Augmentation` folder inside `Dataset Building` to augment data using the provided pre-augmentation dataset and related scripts.
 The final dataset is created by merging manually collected and augmented data.
+The raw dataset may change depending on the words used, so it is not provided.
+The sources of the raw dataset are documented in the research paper.

 **Augmentation Tasks:**
 - Kor Letter Rotation